-14.1 It is recommended that GC/MS techniques be judiciously employed to support qualitative compound identifications made with this method.
+- 14.1 It is recommended that GC/MS techniques be judiciously employed to support qualitative compound identifications made with this method.
 The mass spectrometer should be capable of scanning the mass range from 35 amu to a mass 50 amu above the molecular weight of the compound.
-The instrument must be capable of scanning the mass range at a rate to produce at least 5 scans per peak but not to exceed 7 per scan utilizing a 70 V (nominal) electron energy in the electron impact ionization mode.
+The instrument must be capable of scanning the mass range at a rate to produce at least 5 scans per peak but not to exceed 7 seconds per scan utilizing a 70 V (nominal) electron energy in the electron impact ionization mode.
 A GC-to-MS interface constructed of all glass or glass-lined materials is recommended.
-A computer system should be interfaced to the mass spectrometer that allows the continuous acquisition and storage on machine-readable media of all mass spectra obtained throughout the duration of the chromatographic program.

-- 14.2 Gas chromatographic columns and conditions should be selected for optimum separation and performance.
+A computer system should be interfaced to the mass spectrometer that allows the continuous acquisition and storage on machine-readable media of all mass spectra obtained throughout the duration of the chromatographic program. - 14.2 Gas chromatographic columns and conditions should be selected for optimum separation and performance.
 The conditions selected must be compatible with standard GC/MS operating practices.
-Chromatographic tailing factors of less than 5.0 must be achieved.13 - 14.3 At the beginning of each day that confirmatory analyses are to be performed, the GC/MS system must be checked to see that all decafluorotriphenyl phosphine (DFTPP) performance criteria are achieved.14 - 14.4 To confirm an identification of a compound, the background-corrected mass spectrum of the compound must be obtained from the sample extract and compared with a mass spectrum from a stock or calibration standard analyzed under the same chromatographic conditions.
-It is recommended that at least 25 ng of material be injected into the GC/MS. The criteria below must be met for qualitative confirmation. - 14.4.1 All ions that are present above 10% relative abundance in the mass spectrum of the standard must be present in the mass spectrum of the sample with agreement to $\pm 10\%$.
+Chromatographic tailing factors of less than 5.0 must be achieved.9 - 14.3 At the beginning of each day that confirmatory analyses are to be performed, the GC/MS system must be checked to see that all decafluorotriphenyl phosphine (DFTPP) performance criteria are achieved.10 - 14.4 To confirm an identification of a compound, the background-corrected mass spectrum of the compound must be obtained from the sample extract and compared with a mass spectrum from a stock or calibration standard analyzed under the same chromatographic conditions.
+It is recommended that at least 25 ng of material be injected into the GC/MS. The criteria below must be met for qualitative confirmation.

+- 14.4.1 All ions that are present above 10% relative abundance in the mass spectrum of the standard must be present in the mass spectrum of the sample with agreement to $\pm 10\%$.
 For example, if the relative abundance of an ion is 30% in the mass spectrum of the standard, the allowable limits for the relative abundance of that ion in the mass spectrum for the sample would be 20 to 40%. - 14.4.2 The retention time of the compound in the sample must be within 6 seconds of the same compound in the standard solution. - 14.4.3 Compounds that have very similar mass spectra can be explicitly identified by GC/MS only on the basis of retention time data. - 14.5 Where available, chemical ionization mass spectra may be employed to aid in the qualitative identification process. - 14.6 Should these MS procedures fail to provide satisfactory results, additional steps may be taken before reanalysis.
 These may include the use of alternate packed or capillary GC columns or additional cleanup (Section 11).

-15. METHOD PERFORMANCE
+15. Method Performance

-- 15.1 The method detection limit (MDL) is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the value is above zero.
-15 The MDL concentrations listed in Table 1 were obtained using reagent water. - 15.2 In a single laboratory, Susquehanna University, using spiked tap water samples, the average recoveries presented in Table 2 were obtained.
-The standard deviation of the percent recovery is also included in Table 2.16
+- 15.1 The method detection limit (MDL) is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the value is above zero.11 The MDL concentrations listed in Table 1 were estimated from the response of the detector to each compound.
+The estimate is based upon the amount of material required to yield a signal five times the GC background noise, assuming a 5- μ L injection from a 10-mL final extract of a 1-L sample. - 15.2 In a single laboratory, West Cost Technical Services, Inc., using effluents from pesticide manufacturers and publicly-owned treatment works (POTW), the average recoveries presented in Table 2 were obtained.1 The standard deviations of the percent recoveries of these measurements are also included in Table 2.